-Perhaps the most luring kitchen improvement is replacing countertops.
-If you’re replacing your kitchen countertops, it’s smart to go green whether you’re on a tight budget or can afford something luxe.
-These days, sustainable materials are just as good-looking as traditional countertops like granite or quartz, so making a green choice won’t ding your home’s resale value.
+If you’re replacing your kitchen countertops, it’s smart to go with eco-friendly materials.
+These days, eco-friendly options are just as good-looking as traditional countertops like granite or quartz, so making a green choice won’t ding your home’s resale value.

 What’s green?
 Green kitchen countertops feature recycled or sustainable content, low-toxicity binders, eco-friendly manufacturing processes, or a combination.
 Local production is good, too, if you can arrange it, because transporting countertops is a big fuel-guzzler.

 But the most important thing is to pick something durable — if you never have to buy new countertops again, that’s as green as it gets.

 These three green kitchen countertop options earn high marks for durability and style.
 And for value, compare them to the ubiquitous slab granite, which costs $60 to $100 per square foot.

 #1 Recycled Paper Countertops